heathhenley/heathhenley.github.io/content/posts/campstove-cheme.md

 This was a fun little exercise, remembering some of the basics of heat and mass transfer and trying to apply them - I used to be a ChemE not too long ago after all!
-Looking forward to collecting some real data on the next camping trip to compare to this model - maybe I can refine it a bit more and see how it does compared to the actual data.
+Looking forward to collecting some real data on the next camping trip to compare to this model, maybe even insulating the tank to see how that affects things.
+Afterward I can refine it a bit more and see how it does compared to the actual data.
+Might be a while though - it's getting a little too cold out there for camping in New England.

 If you followed along, if you have any questions, notice mistakes, or would have set up the model differently, I'd love to hear about it!